Support our siblings affected by disaster, hunger and oppression through One Great Hour of Sharing.

 Country context

 In early 2011, the people of South Sudan voted to separate from the Khartoum-based government of Sudan and form an independent country.
 The referendum was part of a 2005 peace accord that ended decades of civil war between rebels in the South and government forces from the North.
-Years of war stole opportunities for development, including educational development.
-Consequently, only 10 percent of children complete primary school, and the drop-out rate for girls is the highest in the world.
+Years of war eliminated opportunities for development, including formal educational development.

-While great hope and expectation accompanied the birth of South Sudan, great disappointment and heartache followed when the new country descended into civil war in 2013.
-Nevertheless, God is at work in South Sudan.
-Many local churches are deeply committed to building peace, to healing emotional wounds from trauma and to bringing development.
+Great expectation accompanied the birth of South Sudan, and the country’s descent into civil war in 2013 brought great heartache.
+Nevertheless, many local churches are deeply committed to building peace, to healing emotional wounds from violent conflict and to bringing development.
+Their ministry exemplifies hope in the midst of struggle.

-Shelvis and Nancy, who are both ordained PC(USA)ministers from the Greater Atlanta Presbytery, were married and took their first ordained calls in Africa.
-They were assigned to Kenya in 2008 with the PC(USA) Young Adult Volunteer (YAV) program and signed up for an additional year after their initial one-year appointments ended.
-Both were able to experience Africa beyond the borders of Kenya, which helped them develop relationships and then a love for the people of South Sudan.
+Shelvis and Nancy, who are both ordained PC(USA) ministers from the Greater Atlanta Presbytery, took their first ordained calls in Africa.
+They began in Kenya with the PC(USA) Young Adult Volunteer (YAV) program in 2008.
+While in Kenya, they connected with other countries in the region and felt drawn to South Sudan.

-In 2012, the Smith-Mathers’ son, Jordan, became the first child born in South Sudan to US born parents.
-Jordan and his younger sisters Adalyn (2014) and Nicole (2016) received South Sudanese names from elders in their community.
-In many parts of the country, it is the elders who name children.
+In 2012, the Smith-Mathers’ son, Jordan, became the first child born in South Sudan to U.S. born parents (Click here to view the CNN News Story).
+Jordan and his younger sisters Adalyn (2014), Nicole (2016) and Alice (2020) all received East African names from community elders.
 Jordan’s name, “Yopay,” is given to a child who is born early, as he was born prematurely.
 Adalyn’s name, “Keji,” means “home” and was given to her to let the Smith-Mather family know they are welcome in South Sudan.
-“Nyepal” means “prayer” and was given to Nicole by a South Sudanese pastor who told the family that many in East Africa were praying for Nicole’s healing when she was sick after she was born in the US.
+“Nyepal” means “prayer” and was given to Nicole by a South Sudanese pastor.
+She explained that many in East Africa were praying for Nicole’s healing when she was hospitalized as an infant.
+Alice received the name “Beleta” meaning “praise.”

-Both Shelvis and Nancy grew up in Atlanta and attended high school, college and seminary together.
-They are graduates of The Westminster Schools in Atlanta; Furman University in Greenville, South Carolina; and Emory University’s Candler School of Theology.
+Both Shelvis and Nancy grew up in Atlanta and attended the Westminster Schools, Furman University (Greenville, S.C.); and Emory University’s Candler School of Theology together.

 Birthdays: